buildingSMART/IDS/Documentation/README.md

-# Information Delivery Specifications
+# Information Delivery Specification

 ![IDS Logo](ids-logo.png)

-**Information Delivery Specifications (IDS)** is a buildingSMART standard for specifying and checking simple information requirements from IFC models.
+**Information Delivery Specification (IDS)** is a buildingSMART standard for specifying and checking simple information requirements from IFC models.
 It is designed as a free, lightweight, standardised approach to model checking.

 ## Introduction